ShreyaShanbhog/PCOS_Prediction_Tool/README.md

-# PCOS Subtype & Trajectory Prediction Tool
+# PCOS and Subtype Prediction Tool

 This project analyzes **gene expression data** and **medical images** to classify **PCOS subtypes** and predict **disease**.
 It combines computational biology and machine learning.